 About the Author

-Emily Hall is “mom” to seven cats, one dog, and two sugar gliders.
-She has been writing in the pet industry for almost 10 years, with a focus on traveling and adventuring with cats.
-Emily and her husband enjoy hiking, road-tripping, camping, and canoeing with their three cat adventurers.
-Read more about her here.
+Emily Hall, ABCCT is a certified cat trainer and cat adventure enthusiast.
+As a “mom” to five cats and one dog, she has been writing in the pet industry for 10 years, with a focus on traveling and adventuring with cats.
+Emily has a passion for getting out there and doing more with her cats – for pushing the bounds of cat expectations!
+She and her husband enjoy hiking, road-tripping, camping, and canoeing with their three cat adventurers.
+Read more about Emily here.

 WOW!!
 This looks a lot better than most of the other trackers on the market.
 It fits cats (most fit dogs and weight too much and cost too much).
 It looks solid and reliable and I am impressed with your video demonstration.